On the Road

 Country Town Pubs

 I describe the communications componentry I have chosen and why; and report on how well it works - or otherwise!
-It's a bit dated because of improved technology since writing.

 I have included a few useful tips that I picked up on the road.